monaejam/Udacity/Project-2/Readme.md

 ### We did not enable application insights at model deployment, hence a status of False is shown!

+it means  monitoring and telemetry service, is not actively collecting data for the resource.

 <img width="540" alt="image" src="https://github.com/user-attachments/assets/3ed48d7c-e7dd-43f8-944c-2f01b6c5ee7d">

 ### Here is the trace of running logs.py in terminal and the application insight become true
+which means we  can send custom telemetry or logging data to Application Insights or another service

 <img width="540" alt="image" src="https://github.com/user-attachments/assets/fa3bc3b2-b2e2-45d1-bc5e-6bd47786a85d">